 Sourcing is the process of vetting, selecting, and managing suppliers who can provide the inputs an organization needs for day-to-day running.
 Sourcing is tasked with carrying out research, creating and executing strategy, defining quality and quantity metrics, and choosing suppliers that meet these criteria.

 By doing so, sourcing maintains the organization’s supply chain and guarantees that the organization always has access to the tools it needs to deliver on its objectives.
 As the name implies, sourcing is concerned with creating sources through which the supplies an organization needs can flow through, while procurement is primarily concerned with procuring these supplies that’ll be used for the organization’s day-to-day running.
+If you are looking for tips to build a strategic sourcing plan for your business, here's a guide you should check out.
+It comes with ready-made templates.

 Key Differences Between Sourcing and Procurement